 Please find our curriculum overviews below, these summarise the curriculum taught for each year group.

-For more information about the curriculum, please contact the school.
+For more information about the curriculum, please contact the school and also see our newsletters.